 Just after passing Shirley the Centenary Way long distance trail branches off to the east.
 You could follow it through the countryside to Ednaston and Brailsford.

-The Tissington Trail, shared walkng and cycling path runs north from the town.
+The Tissington Trail, a shared walkng and cycling path runs north from the town.
 You can follow this into the Peak District and visit the beautiful Dovedale and and Ilam Park.

-Other Walks around Ashbourne
+Walks near Ashbourne

 - Carsington Water - This route follows the circular cycling and walking trail around Carsington Water in Ashbourne, Derbyshire